CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Introduction

-After this introduction, background concepts are given in \Cref{sec:background}, followed by the \CPSLint implementation in \Cref{sec:implementation}.
-We elaborate the actual usage of different features in \Cref{sec:cpslint_usage}, and give a discussion on advantages in \Cref{sec:discussion}.
-The related work and our concluding remarks are provided in \Cref{sec:related_work,sec:conclusion}, respectively.
+After this introduction, background concepts are given in \Cref{sec:background}, followed by the \CPSLint language design details in \Cref{sec:dsl-design}.
+Our demonstrator is described in \Cref{sec:demonstrator_description} as the evaluation setup with data collection and seeded corruption types.
+Reflections on the actual usage and different features are given in \Cref{sec:application_of_cpslint}, presenting how the code in \CPSLint looks like. \Cref{sec:benchmarking_setup,sec:discussion} define our benchmarking strategy and discuss the results of its application, respectively.
+After pointing out the related work in \Cref{sec:related_work}, we share our concluding remarks in \Cref{sec:conclusion}.